devlemoine/devlemoine/README.md

 <h2>About me:<h2>

 - 🌱 I’m currently learning **Kotlin**.
-- 📅 Seventeen years old
+- 👨🏻‍💻 I'm a mobile developer.
 - 📫 How to reach me **devsantoslm@gmail.com or @devlemoine on instagram**
 - 🤖 Fun fact: **I love robotics.**